Kiffhost/exalted-scripture-understanding/Charms/Lunar/Wits/Resolve/Grudge-Nursing Resentment.md

 Prerequisite Charms:
   - None
 ---
 The Lunar’s rage coils tight around her heart.
-She adds +2 Resolve against influence opposed by a negative Tie.
-If the influence would weaken or alter that Intimacy, the bonus is non-Charm.
+She adds +2 [[Resolve]] against influence opposed by a negative Tie.
+If the influence would weaken or alter that [[Intimacy]], the bonus is non-Charm.